Glass Room Extension Cost

 Orangeries are generally extensions of the home entirely, usually with standard bricked exterior walls but with large glass roofing for a more solid, structured look.
 They offer plenty of natural light but without offering the feeling of bringing the outdoors in.

-Building regulations are in place to ensure that any glass room extension in the UK is safe, energy-efficient, and structurally sound.
+Building regulations are in place to ensure that any new glass extension in the UK is safe, energy-efficient, and structurally sound.
 Now, these regulations apply to most types of extensions and are not limited to glass rooms, covering areas such as structural integrity, fire safety and thermal efficiency.
 Here are the main building regulations related to glass room extensions:

 Thermal Efficiency